 Once you’re done creating your Instagram post, all you have to do is copy and paste your description into the Instagram app on your phone.
 Or you can paste it into an Instagram scheduling tool like I do.
 (More on that below.)

-How to format your Instagram description
+How to format your Instagram posts (for readability)

 Here are the 3 rules you must follow to create paragraph spacing in your Instagram caption copy:

-Don’t write your caption copy in Instagram.
+Rule #1: Don’t write your caption copy in Instagram.

-Use a symbol
+Rule #2: Use a symbol to format bullets

 This is the easiest and fastest way to add a line break in your caption.